msclarissawhite/localhappenings-v2/USER_MANUAL.md

 When an admin clicks any action button, a confirmation dialog appears requesting optional notes or required explanations depending on the action.
 After confirming, the event status is updated, an email notification is sent, and the admin receives a success notification.

 When there are no pending events, the dashboard displays a friendly message: "All caught up!
 There are no pending events to review."

+**Bulk Upload CSV** allows admins to import multiple events at once using a CSV file.
+Click the "Bulk Upload CSV" button in the admin dashboard, select a properly formatted CSV file (use the template provided in the repository), preview the events that will be imported, and click "Import Events" to add them all to the database with published status.
+This feature is useful for importing seasonal events, recurring activities, or migrating data from other systems.

+**Download All Events** exports all events in the database to a CSV file for backup or analysis purposes.
+Click the "Download All Events" button in the admin dashboard to download a CSV file containing all event data including accessibility information, organizer details, and status.
+This file uses the same format as the bulk upload template.

+**Bulk Delete** allows admins to delete multiple events simultaneously.
+Select events using the checkboxes next to each event card, click the "Delete Selected" button, and confirm the deletion in the dialog that appears.
+This feature is useful for removing outdated events, clearing test data, or managing seasonal cleanup.

 ### Analytics Dashboard